CIIC-CT-IPLEIRIA/.github/profile/README.md

 • &nbsp; **∂**  &nbsp;Computational Intelligence and Optimization
 • 🌐 **Communications and Telematics (C&T)**
 • 📚 Computer Graphics and Multimedia Research
-• 🖧  &nbsp;Smart IoT Ecosystems
+•  &nbsp;🖧  &nbsp;Smart IoT Ecosystems

 **⇢** This repository refers to some 🌐 **Communications and Telematics (C&T)** Group projects.